lorcan2440/lorcan2440.github.io/content/post/electrostatics-problem/index.md

 > This solution is due to William Thomson (later Lord Kelvin), who published it in 1848, when he was just 24.
 It was apparently inspired by a theorem of Apollonius (200 BC) that says the locus of points with a fixed ratio of distances from two given points is a sphere.
 See J. C. Maxwell, “Treatise on Electricity and Magnetism, Vol. I,” Dover, New York, p.
 245. I thank Gabriel Karl for this interesting history.

-So, it sounds like to reveal the appropriate placement of the image charges, we can use [Appolonius' definition of a circle](https://en.wikipedia.org/wiki/Apollonian_circles) (revolved into a sphere in 3D), which is that
+So, it sounds like to reveal the appropriate placement of the image charges, we can use [Apollonius' definition of a circle](https://en.wikipedia.org/wiki/Apollonian_circles) (revolved into a sphere in 3D), which is that

 > The locus of points with a fixed ratio of distances from two given points is a circle (or sphere in 3D).